 Before I left I gave my team a copy of the build’s style guide and left instructions to create an Axure file using all the common elements.
 Yes, they were that good.
 The plan was to build a pattern library that would allow for rapid prototyping based on the current build structure.

 A series of whiteboard workshops where challenges were illustrated and the problems were worked through.
 Once the day’s activities were complete the evenings were used to organize the information gathered and transcribed into workable documents.
 Those documents and pattern library were then used to create rapid prototypes to validate proposed solutions.

 When I would finish for the day, the prototypes that were generated would be sent back to my team at the office.
 They would clean up the day’s prototypes and proof the mobile experience.
 Each day would would connect at the end of the day and collaborate on how to compile the various files.

-As a team the client and I proofed the workflows and prototypes to ensure the accuracy of the work.
-Everything passed with flying colors and we were able to finish with time to spare.
-The sprints could continue with flying colors and the new design patterns were used throughout the site.
+As a team the client and I proofed the workflows and prototypes to ensure the accuracy of the work and I performed any revisions on the spot.
+We were able to finish with time to spare and the work allowed the product team to continue on schedule.